jazzsequence/wpnext-test/wp-content/plugins/pantheon-advanced-page-cache/readme.txt

 See [CONTRIBUTING.md](https://github.com/pantheon-systems/wp-saml-auth/blob/master/CONTRIBUTING.md) for information on contributing.

 == Changelog ==
+= 2.1.0 (8 August 2024) =
+* Adds any callable functions hooked to the `pantheon_cache_default_max_age` filter to the message that displays in the WordPress admin when a cache max age filter is active. [[#292](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/292)] This gives some context to troubleshoot if the filter is active somewhere in the codebase.
+If an anonymous function is used, it is noted in the message that displays.
+* Removes the hook to `nonce_life` and replaces it with a new action (`pantheon_cache_nonce_lifetime`, see [documentation](https://github.com/pantheon-systems/pantheon-advanced-page-cache?tab=readme-ov-file#updating-the-cache-max-age-based-on-nonces)). [[#293](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/293)] This was erroneously overriding any admin settings and setting the default cache max age for some sites to always be 23 hours (the nonce lifetime minus 1 hour).
+This solution requires that developers add the `do_action` when they are creating nonces on the front-end, but allows the cache settings to work as designed in all other instances.

+= 2.0.0 (28 May 2024) =
+* Adds new admin alerts and Site Health tests about default cache max age settings and recommendations [[#268](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/268), [#271](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/271)].
+The default Pantheon GCDN cache max age value has been updated to 1 week in the [Pantheon MU plugin](https://github.com/pantheon-systems/pantheon-mu-plugin).
+For more information, see the [release note](https://docs.pantheon.io/release-notes/2024/04/pantheon-mu-plugin-1-4-0-update).
+* Updated UI in Pantheon Page Cache admin page when used in a Pantheon environment (with the Pantheon MU plugin). [[#272](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/272)] This UI change takes effect when [Pantheon MU plugin version 1.4.3](https://docs.pantheon.io/release-notes/2024/05/pantheon-mu-plugin-1-4-3-update) is available on your site.
+* Automatically updates the cache max age to the recommended value (1 week) if it was saved at the old default value (600 seconds). [[#269](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/269)]
+* Adds a hook into the `nonce_life` filter when nonces are created on the front-end to set the `pantheon_cache_default_max_age` to less than the nonce lifetime to avoid nonces expiring before the cache does. [[#282](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/282)] props [@ryanshoover](https://profiles.wordpress.org/ryanshoover/)

 = 1.5.0 (11 March 2024) =
 * Adds filter `pantheon_purge_post_type_ignored` to allow an array of post types to ignore before purging cache [[#258](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/258)]
 * Adds [wpunit-helpers](https://github.com/pantheon-systems/wpunit-helpers) for running/setting up WP Unit tests